PLBY Group Inc. (PLBY) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for PLBY is $3.48, which is $1.82 above the current market price.
-The public float for PLBY is 53.38M, and currently, shorts hold a 11.50% of that float.
-The average trading volume for PLBY on August 10, 2023 was 1.07M shares.
+The average price point forecasted by analysts for PLBY Group Inc. (PLBY) is $3.23, which is $1.8 above the current market price.
+The public float for PLBY is 71.43M, and currently, short sellers hold a 9.19% ratio of that floaft.
+The average trading volume of PLBY on August 16, 2023 was 1.05M shares.

 PLBY’s Market Performance